polichtm/MCW-Azure-Stack/Whiteboard design session/WDS student guide - Azure Stack.md

 1. The developer team acknowledges that the existing application architecture is designed for running on Windows Virtual Machines, but PaaS is the future they envision.
 How can they move this application forward?

 1. One of the key reasons Contoso wants to go to the cloud is to take advantage of tools and services for automated deployments and application development.
-Will Azure Stack make it to where we must use two skillsets?
+Will Azure Stack Hub make it to where we must use two skillsets?

 1. Fabrikam already has its own Azure Active Directory tenant.
 Will it be necessary to create duplicate accounts for Fabrikam users?